Ultimate Notion Life Planner

 This ensures that your summary only includes your current-day habit entries — nothing from yesterday or tomorrow.

-Here's your habit tracker template!
+You can download our habit tracker template!

 You don’t need to manually duplicate the database every month.
 Since the habit tracker uses a calendar view and date filtering, it automatically organizes your entries by day, week, or month based on the date you select.
 However, if you want a fresh start or a monthly habit tracking reset, simply duplicate the view and apply a new date filter (e.g., filter where the date is within “This Month”).
 This helps keep your Notion dashboard organized without losing past data.